aimeos/aimeos-docs/src/infrastructure/schema-migrations.md

 1. Tasks that do not declare any dependencies to other tasks and are not listed as post-dependencies in other tasks.
 There are only a few such tasks, because usually each task has one or more dependencies.

 2. Tasks that depend on other tasks.
-Reasons for the dependencies can be (among others):
-  * changing columns that have been changed before by other tasks.
-  * creating new columns that should be inserted next to columns created by other tasks.
+Reasons for the dependencies can be (among others) that columns must have been changed before by other tasks or new columns created by other tasks must be inserted before.
 In an empty database most of these setup tasks will exit immediately, because the first check is always, if the necessary database table exists.
 Therefore, the task for creating the tables is always executed after the ones changing tables in an existing database.
 This reduces the time for the setup process drastically for new installations.

 3. The task for creating the tables and indexes is executed very late in the process.
 It reads the schema files in e.g. "./lib/mshoplib/setup/default/schema/" and executes the SQL statements if necessary.